Trump slams Amazon for 'causing tremendous loss to the US'

-President Donald Trump again called out Amazon on Thursday morning, complaining about the e-commerce giant's business practices.
+President Donald Trump is once again calling out Amazon, complaining in a tweet Thursday morning about the e-commerce giant's business practices.

-The accusations aren't new, with the president previously firing off against Amazon's tax contributions, use of the US Postal Service and practices that put "many thousands of retailers out of business!"
-But, the tweet was likely prompted by an Axios story on Wednesday that claimed Trump was weighing "going after" Amazon over alleged antitrust or competition laws.
+The president took aim at Amazon's tax contributions, its use of the US Postal Service and practices that put "many thousands of retailers out of business!"

+The accusations aren't new.
+The tweet was likely prompted by an Axios story on Wednesday that claimed Trump was weighing "going after" Amazon over alleged antitrust activities or violations of competition laws.

+Amazon's stock decline comes amid a broader selloff in tech and financial stocks, with Facebook especially taking a beating amid a scandal over the misuse of user data by polling company Cambridge Analytica.
+Those troubles may have created a negative backdrop for Amazon's decline Wednesday.

-Trump is likely tapping into concerns among the public and other retailers that Amazon and other tech titans are getting too big, too fast and are gaining too much power.
-Amazon, for instance, has aggressively grown in e-commerce, bought up Whole Foods and is shopping around for a new second headquarters.
+Trump is likely tapping into concerns among the public and other retailers that Amazon and other tech titans got too big, too fast and have gained too much power.
+Amazon, for instance, has aggressively grown in e-commerce, buying up the Whole Foods grocery chain and shopping around for a new second headquarters.
 Meanwhile, competitors like Toys R Us and RadioShack have gone belly up.

 However, despite Trump's accusations and Amazon's surging growth, it may be hard to go after the company on antitrust grounds.
 Amazon takes up 43.5 percent of US e-commerce sales, according to eMarketer.
 That's well ahead of the competition, but not even a majority.
-Additionally, e-commerce overall are still roughly 10 percent of all retail sales.
+Also, e-commerce overall is still roughly only 10 percent of all retail sales.

 'Alexa, be more human': Inside Amazon's effort to make its voice assistant smarter, chattier and more like you.